callahan2500/ngcarey-website/src/content/post/pizza-review-analysis/index.md

 It appeared that, yes, Portnoy is scoring pizza’s differently: since 2020, he's been giving out higher and less extreme (variable) scores.

-But the change in the error bars made me suspicious.
+But the change the shift in variability made me suspicious.
 Even considering the pandemic, I expected to see at least by 2023 the variance returning to its pre-2020 level.
 But that didn’t happen.
 Something is making Portnoy’s scores higher and less extreme.

 Before I could claim Portnoy's scores had become more generous, I needed to figure out what was causing this shift.

-### What Affected Portnoy's Scoring?
+### What caused Portnoy's scoring shift?

-I turned to his videos to see if I could find evidence of what was causing this.
-Over the course of a week, I watched 120 pizza review videos and took notes on what I observed.
+I started watching his videos to see if I could find evidence of what was causing the shift.
+Over the course of a week, I watched 120 reviews and took notes on what I observed.

 The videos told an interesting story.
-Most reviews between 2016 and 2017 were in NYC.
+Most reviews between 2016 and 2017 were located in NYC.
 Occasionally, Portnoy alluded to how he found the [spot](https://onebite.app/restaurant/norma-new-york-ny-3be6fd2e).
 Generally, this was via a friend, an internet comment, or sometimes it appeared like the pizzeria was just along the way to where he was going.
 Essentially, it felt random.

 Contrast that with his post-2020 reviews.
 New York City reviews became less common, replaced with trips to different states like Florida or areas known for their pizza like Connecticut.
 In several videos, Portnoy would ask his assistant how he found the pizzeria, to which he’d often answered it was through the One Bite App.

 I wanted to verify if this shift in review location may have had an affect on the average score.
-Plot 2 breaks down the reviews by their locations per year.
+Plot 2 breaks down reviews by their locations per year.

 !["Review Location by Year"](./count_of_reviews_by_state.png)

 Sure enough, review location closely correlated with the observed shift in average score.
 Between 2016 and 2019, the majority of reviews were in NYC.
 After 2020, the share of NYC-based reviews halved and never returned.
-Meanwhile, other states like New Jersey and Florida saw an increase in their share of reviews.
+Meanwhile, states like Florida and New Jersey saw increases in their share of reviews.

 Does this mean Florida and New Jersey have better pizza than New York?
 No, at least I don’t think so.
 Instead, I believe this is evidence of **selection bias**.